polishCurl/KrisOS/README.md

 - Queues
 - OS usage statistics task showing useful performance and debug data

-### KrisOS - a user friendly operating system
+#### KrisOS - a user friendly operating system
 - A single header file to include
 - All configuration options in one place
-- All features except for the scheduler are optional.
+- All features (except for the scheduler) are optional.
 Disable them to make KrisOS more compact
 - Extensive code documentation

+Two demo user applications have been developed which demonstrate the facilities offered by KrisOS.